Skip to main content

 Title IX of the Education Amendments of 1972, for example, mandates that educational institutions receiving federal aid, including colleges and universities, cannot discriminate based on sex in their athletic programs.
 This law has been pivotal in promoting gender equity in sports and ensuring equal funding and opportunities for female athletes.

-Additionally, high school sports organizations, as extensions of the state, are also bound by anti-discrimination laws.
+Additionally, as extensions of the state, high school sports organizations are also bound by anti-discrimination laws.
 They are generally prohibited from discriminating based on race, nationality, sex, and other protected characteristics to ensure equal access and opportunities for all student-athletes.

 Do I Need a Sports Law Attorney?